Original Collages

 digital

-A candy-colored carnival-type skyride drifts out of a vintage TV and into open space.
+A candy-colored carnival skyride drifts out of a vintage TV and into open space.
 This is another one of those moments where the image doesn’t stay put, it breaks out of its frame and blurs the line between scene and viewer.

 Unrequited Love (2022)